thosgood/this-weeks-finds/markdown/101-150/week142.md

 the Shimura-Taniyama-Weil conjecture, something called the Langlands program, and topological quantum field theory:

-14) Mikhail Kapranov, Analogies between the Langlands correspondence and topological quantum field theory, in Functional Analysis on the Eve of the 21st Century, Vol. 1, Birkhaueser, Boston, pp. 119-151.
+14) Mikhail Kapranov, "Analogies between the Langlands correspondence and topological quantum field theor"y, in _Functional Analysis on the Eve of the 21st Century_, Vol. **1**, Birkhaueser, Boston, pp. 119--151.

-For this reason - and others - it's not so surprising that David Carlton and some of his buddies are interested in $n$-categories.
-In fact, Carlton caught a small error in the definition of $n$-categories due to James Dolan and myself - it turns out that the number "1" should be the number "2" at one particular place in the definition!
+For this reason --- and others --- it's not so surprising that David Carlton and some of his buddies are interested in $n$-categories.
+In fact, Carlton caught a small error in the definition of $n$-categories due to James Dolan and myself --- it turns out that the number "$1$" should be the number "$2$" at one particular place in the definition!
 Anyone who can spot a problem like that is friend of mine.

 Even better, Carlton is now interested in understanding the